 With the UTs, GRAVITY operates in conjunction with the MACAO or CIAO adaptive optics systems.
-MACAO (Multi-Application Curvature Adaptive Optics) is a curvature adaptive optics system working at visible wavelength and has a limiting magnitude of $V=16^m$.
+MACAO (Multi-Application Curvature Adaptive Optics) is a curvature adaptive optics system working at visible wavelength and has a limiting magnitude of $V = 16^m$.
 Alternatively, CIAO (Coudé Infrared Adaptive Optics) is an infrared adaptive optics system.
-CIAO is currently only offered in off-axis mode.
 Operational limits of MACAO and CIAO for on- and off-axis guiding can be found in the VLTI user manual.

-With the ATs, GRAVITY will operate in conjunction with the New Adaptive Optics Module for Interferometry, NAOMI.
-Its limiting magnitude is $V=11.0^m$.
+With the ATs, GRAVITY operates in conjunction with the New Adaptive Optics Module for Interferometry, NAOMI.
+Its limiting magnitude is $V \sim 12.0^m$.
 Details on NAOMI can also be found in the VLTI user manual.